 Taking the tunnel under the RR tracks

-On the east side of the Northstar-Line Fridley Station use the elevator.
+On the east side of the Northstar-Line Fridley Station, use the elevator.
 Taking your bike with you down to the lower level and walk through the tunnel to the west side of the train tracks.
 On the main level, on the west side, the Mississippi River Trail (MRT) is right outside the door and ready for you to venture north again.
-An option for another day, consider boarding the Northstar Train with your bike and ride it up the Anoka, Elk River or Big Lake, then pedal back to Fridley, on the MRT.
-See the multi-modal train-to-trail cue-sheet here.
+An option for another day, consider boarding the Northstar Train with your bike and ride it up the Anoka, Elk River, or Big Lake, then pedal back to Fridley on the MRT.
+See the multi-modal train-to-trail cue sheet here.

 More adventure awaits at the Locke Lake trail T

 Back on the 10-mile bike loop, continue pedaling north on the MRT as the trail passes through Edgewater Garden Park.
 A little further on, before turning into Locke Lake Park at the trail T, you have a couple more options.
 If you don’t mind adding some additional miles out and back, continue on the MRT to the Banfill-Locke Center for the Arts.
 With rotating art exhibits, the art center is next to Manomin County Park.
-Another mile further you will find the Springbrook Nature Center.
+Another mile further, you will find the Springbrook Nature Center.
 These three community highlights can add more memorable moments to any bike ride.

-Now riding east along the Rice Creek Trail
+Now riding east along the Rice Creek Trail.

 After crossing University Avenue, at the stoplight, resume riding east on the Rice Creek Trail.
 In this section between University and Highway 65, the Rice Lake Trail offers an upper and lower trail segment.
 The 10-mile loop uses the upper trail, as it’s a bit shorter and takes you past restroom facilities in the park before reaching the tunnel under Highway 65.
-After the tunnel resume the route by taking left at the trail T to Central Ave.
-If you are staying at Budget Host Hotel, or desire to start the 10-mile loop from here, at this trail T take a right and head south a block to the hotel.
+After the tunnel, resume the route by taking a left at the trail T to Central Ave.
+If you are staying at Budget Host Hotel or desire to start the 10-mile loop from here, at this trail T take a right and head south a block to the hotel.

-Turning south ice cream may soon be an option
+Turning south, ice cream may soon be an option.

 The trail route now, heading south, runs parallel to Central Avenue.
-If you have a sweet tooth and desire delicious Ice cream treat, turn right on Moore Lake Road into Grandpa’s Ice Cream.
+If you have a sweet tooth and desire a delicious Ice cream treat, turn right on Moore Lake Road into Grandpa’s Ice Cream.

 Printable map and Q (cue)-sheet)

-For a printable bike map of Fridley click here
+For a printable bike map of Fridley, click here

-For a turn-by-turn, Q-sheet of Fridley click here
+For a turn-by-turn Q-sheet of Fridley, click here